-In Ireland, old wind-turbine blades are being used to build bridges
+Old wind-turbine blades are being repurposed for building bridges

 For all their virtues, wind turbines have one major flaw: they’re notoriously difficult to recycle.

 Wind blades are designed to last about 20 or 25 years.
 After that, there are currently two viable ways to dispose of them: Burn them or bury them in landfills.
-Now, a new bridge in Ireland made with two repurposed wind blades, offers a third promising option.
+Now, a new bridge in Ireland made with two repurposed wind blades offers a third promising option.

 The so-called Blade Bridge is part of a soon-to-be-completed greenway snaking through the Irish countryside.
 Stretching over a 16-foot-wide stream, the bridge consists of a steel deck, but instead of steel girders, the structure is supported by two wind blades decommissioned from a wind farm in Belfast.